Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 Typical Limit Amounts by Company and Plan Level

 Coverage limits vary significantly depending on which provider you choose and which plan tier you select.
-Here's how several major companies stack up in 2026:
+Here's how several major companies stack up in 2026, based on each provider's current published plan documents:

 Company-by-Company Breakdown